ironcore-dev/metal-operator/docs/architecture.md

 - **BMCReconciler**: Manages `BMC` resources by connecting to BMC devices using credentials from `BMCSecret`.
 It retrieves hardware information, updates the BMC status, and detects managed servers, creating `Server` resources for them.

 - **ServerReconciler**: Manages `Server` resources and their lifecycle states.
-During the **Discovery** phase, it interacts with BMCs and uses the **metalprobe** agent to collect in-band hardware information, updating the server's status.
+During the **Discovery** phase, it interacts with BMCs and uses the **metalprobe** agent to collect in-band hardware information, storing it in a [`ServerMetadata`](concepts/servermetadata.md) resource and updating the server's status.
 It handles power management, BIOS configurations, and transitions servers through various states (e.g., Initial, Discovery, Available, Reserved).
+If a server's status is empty but a `ServerMetadata` exists, it restores the server state without requiring a full rediscovery.

 - **ServerClaimReconciler**: Handles `ServerClaim` resources, allowing users to reserve servers.
 Upon creation of a `ServerClaim`, it allocates an available server, transitions it to the **Reserved** state, and creates a `ServerBootConfiguration`.
 When the claim is deleted, it releases the server, transitioning it to the **Cleanup** state for sanitization.